gangelo/realpage_calculator/README.md

 The `RealPage::Calculator::InterfaceNotReadyError` and `RealPage::Calculator::MustOverrideError` error classes provide custom errors where the standard Ruby errors fall short.

 ## Technical/Architectural Reflections

+There are a few things I would have done differently if I spent more time on the project.
+The first thing I would do, is make this project a _Ruby gem_.
+A gem would enable this project to be distributed properly and easily incorporated into any Ruby or Rails application.
+In fact, I would most likely break the project up into multiple gems, for example, an _rpc_core_ gem and perhaps one gem for each additional _IO Interface_ type.
+This would also eliminate the need to hard-code yaml file names in the `RealPage::Calculator::Configuration` and `RealPage::Calculator::I81nTranslator` classes and probably eliminate these classes altogether in favor of Ruby standard config scripts.

+Some of the other things I would do or do differently would be:

++ Refactor `RealPage::Calculator::CalculatorService` to allow _input stack_ as a param during initialization so the _Calculator Service_ state could be restored in a stateless environment, _HTTP Interface_ for example.
++ Move the convenience extensions found in `RealPage::Calculator::ArrayExtension` and `RealPage::Calculator::ObjectExtension` to a helper module to avoid any potential name collisions in consuming applications.
++ Provide a means of _setting_ (in the case of stateful environments) or _accepting_ (in the case of stateless environments) a locale to be used for localization.
++ Refactor `RealPage::Calculator::InputToken` into a base class by eliminating calculator-specific command methods (class and instance) and force _Calculator Services_ to implement their own, calculator-specific _InputToken_ class.
+It's not very extensible the way it is.
++ Refactor `RealPage::Calculator::InputParser` to allow a _token delimiter_ param during initialization to be used to parse and tokenize raw input; currently, only spaces are recognized.
++ Add a _help_ command to be associated with `RealPage::Calculator::ConsoleRPNCalculator` that lists all available commands in a UNIX-like CLI.

 ## Creating a New Interface
 ## Script Execution